 All of this would have been a common scene for the ancient audience of Genesis and they would have associated it with a sacred space for deity.

 Right now, you might be thinking, Wait, aren’t we talking about gender?
-What’s the point of all this ANE stuff?
+What’s the point of all this Ancient Near East stuff?

 Yes, we’re talking about gender, but as long as some Christians use Genesis 1-2 to parse gender roles of leadership and submission, we need to continue to revisit them in their context.

 When we do, we’ll see the brilliance of God’s design for humanity that makes our question, “What can women do?” look rather silly.